 Common Reproductive Issues in Bone Marrow Transplant Recipients

-Bone Marrow Transplant (BMT) preparative regimens use high-dose chemotherapy and radiation to destroy cancer cells.
+Blood & Marrow Transplant (BMT) preparative regimens use high-dose chemotherapy and radiation to destroy cancer cells.
 Side effects of this life-saving therapy occur when normal cells in the body are also destroyed by the treatment.
 Cells in the male and female reproductive systems fall into this category, and BMT survivors might suffer temporary or permanent damage affecting future fertility.
-Little research has been done to provide statistics about fertility after bone marrow transplant, but quality of life issues such as fertility/infertility have been identified as major concerns for cancer survivors.
+Little research has been done to provide statistics about fertility after transplant, but quality of life issues such as fertility/infertility have been identified as major concerns for cancer survivors.

 Recovery after BMT can take months to years, so many patients are not physically or psychologically ready to consider parenthood for several years after transplant.
 However, a pre-transplant discussion of options to preserve fertility might help you plan for your family's future.